Helping School Librarians Understand Dewey 900s Countries

 LIBRARY LESSON IDEA FOR SOCIAL STUDIES

 Pull enough country books to put a dozen or so on each table, making sure to have at least one book for each of the 5 multi-country continents.
-Students use the books and Dewey numbers to group books by continent, then write the continent name and main Dewey number of the continent on provided sticky notes and add to the stack of books.
-Students next find a new country book from the shelves so each one from a table brings one for a different continent.
-To make this a graded review activity, provide a map worksheet of the continents with country outlines and students record the countries at their table, along with their Dewey number, in the proper place on the map.
-If time permits, students can rotate to different tables and try to fill in all the countries on their map.
+Students use the Dewey numbers to group books by continent.
+They then use provided sticky notes to write the continent names and main Dewey number of the continent and put on the stack of books.

 line of books laying down - indicates end of blog article